aleen42/PersonalWiki/Programming/JavaScript/high_performance/virtual_dom/virtual_dom.md

 }
 ```

-Assume that there are three changes happened on the unordered list:
+Assume that there are three changes that happened on the unordered list:

 1. The first list item has changed its content with "new text".
 2. The second list item has changed its anchor child with setting its href as "javascript: void(0);"